SpaskoKatsarski/InterfacesAndAbstraction-Exercise/README.md

 # InterfacesAndAbstraction-Exercise
-Implementing interfaces and making better structure of the projects by dividing the classes and interfaces into folders.
+Implementing interfaces and making better structure of the projects by separating the classes and interfaces into folders.